_HeroTeaser

 This systematic approach transformed 140 regulatory constraints from design limitations into the foundation of visual coherence, ensuring every aesthetic choice served both usability and life-critical safety requirements.

-By Q3 2024, Revolve was presenting the system at major medical trade shows, demonstrating the market confidence enabled by having a unified product vision.
+By Q3 2024, Revolve was presenting the system at major medical trade shows, demonstrating the new confidence from by having a unified product vision.

 Overhead view of of twinned Revolve Surgical System over an operating bed

-The comprehensive product vision enabled Revolve to confidently articulate their value proposition to investors and partners, supporting their transition from stealth to public launch.
+The comprehensive product vision enabled Revolve to confidently articulate their value proposition to investors and partners, supporting their transition their public debut.

 By providing clear design direction for a first production-ready unit and investor materials, the framework positioned the company for Series A preparation while enabling immediate trade show exhibitions and regulatory milestone achievement.